visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 Database Read and Write Options
 -------------------------------
-Several database plugins have options that effect reading and/or writing with that format.
+Several database plugins have options that affect reading and/or writing with that format.
 These are described in this section.
-Alternatively, in some cases, the behavior of a database plugin may be effected by enviornment variables.
+Alternatively, in some cases, the behavior of a database plugin may be affected by enviornment variables.

 Chombo
 ~~~~~~

+This section incomplete.

 Exodus
 ~~~~~~